berksudan/Loan-Data-Report-with-AWS/README.md

 + *Make sure that,* you are using the right ***region***, for this case study, the region named ``us-east-1`` is used.
 Note that, if you use a different region, accordingly, you ought to change the region name in the code and links stated in this case study.
 + *Make sure that,* ***maven*** is installed and updated in your computer.
 It will be used to compile java code and to build jar files.
 + *Make sure that,* a Kinesis Data Firehose Delivery Stream was created and has access to your S3 bucket.
 For this case study, a delivery stream named ``Loan-Data-Loader`` was created.
 Its S3 Compression is ``GZIP`` and its source is configured as ``Direct PUT or other sources``.

+## Objectives
++ Using the LendingClub public loan data two reports are generated using Aws Kinesis Firehose, S3 and EMR.
++ CSV data is sent to Kinesis Firehose to be written to a S3 bucket in gzip format using a Firehose client application.
++ A Spark application is generated two reports described below in desired format in the same bucket under *report_one* and *report_two* directories.
++ The Spark application read data from S3 bucket and also application run on an EMR cluster, and the cluster is configured to auto terminate after Spark application finished.

+## Reports
+**1.** Given this yearly income ranges, <40k, 40-60k, 60-80k, 80-100k and >100k.
+Generate a report that contains average loan amount and average term of loan in months based on these 5 income ranges.
+Result file is like “income range, avg amount, avg term”

+**2.** In loans which are fully funded and loan amount greater than $1000, what is the fully paid amount rate for every loan grade of the borrowers.
+Result file is like “credit grade,fully paid amount rate”, eg.“A,%95”

 ## Module 1: Kinesis Firehose Client